pallavi-bhcf/traffic-rule-system-/README.md

 <!-- INSTALLATION -->
 ### Installation

-Follow these steps to install and set up the crowd detection system:
+Follow these steps to install and set up the :
 <ul>

   <li>Set Up Python Environment:</li><br>